rppicomidi/pico-usb-host-msc-demo/README.md

 project.

 You need a console UART so that you can use the command line interpreter.
-Normally, Pins 1 and 2 of the Pico board are used for the debug UART.
+The default Pins 1 and 2 of the Pico board are used for the debug UART.
-However, the `Pico-PIO-USB` library defaults to using those pins, so I moved them in the `CMakeLists.txt` file to pins 21 (UART TX) and 22 (UART RX).

 # Usage
 Hook up the hardware and start a terminal program.
 Get the code into